jenkinsci/http-request-plugin/README.md

 ## Features

-The following features are available in both the non-Pipeline and in the Pipeline version of the plugin.
+The following features are available in both Pipeline and traditional project types:

 * Programmable HTTP method: GET, POST, PUT, DELETE, or HEAD
 * Programmable range of expected response codes (a response code outside the range fails the build)